-Schizophrenia Information, herbs, vitamins, supplements, natural treatment by Ray Sahelian, M.D.
+Information, herbs, vitamins, supplements, natural treatment

 Schizophrenia is a serious mental disorder with a profound impact on patients, their caregivers and society.
 It is associated with abnormalities of multiple neurotransmitter systems, including dopamine brain chemical, serotonin, GABA, and glutamate.
 Some mental health experts have called for the term schizophrenia to be dropped, saying it has no scientific validity, is imprecise and stigmatizing.
 "It is a harmful concept," says Professor Marius Romme, a visiting professor of social psychiatry at the University of Central England in Birmingham.
 He adds that symptoms such as delusions, hearing voices and hallucinations are not the results of the illness but may be reactions to traumatic and troubling events in life.
 Richard Bentall, a professor of clinical psychology at the University of Manchester, said the concept of schizophrenia is scientifically meaningless.
 "It groups together a whole range of different problems under one label -- the assumption is that all of these people with all of these different problems have the same brain disease."
-Paul Hammersley of the University of Manchester who recently helped launch The Campaign for the Abolition of the Schizophrenia Label (CASL), said there is no agreement on the cause of the illness or its treatment.
+Paul Hammersley of the University of Manchester who helped launch The Campaign for the Abolition of the Schizophrenia Label (CASL), said there is little agreement on the cause of the illness or its treatment.
 One expert has called for replacing the term schizophrenia with the label dopamine dysregulation disorder, which may more accurately reflect what is happening in the brain of someone who is psychotic.

 Natural Supplements for schizophrenia